 6 Keys to Successful Job Rotation

 Job rotation is a method used for employee development.
 Job rotation gives the employee the opportunity to develop skills in a variety of changing jobs.
-In job rotation, employees will make lateral moves the majority of the time, but job rotation can also involve a promotion.
+In job rotation, employees will make lateral moves the majority of the time, but job rotation can also involve receiving a promotion.

 Job rotation is a key tool that employers can use when they want to help their employees further develop their skills and careers.
 (Career development is a critical component in attracting and retaining both millennials and Gen Z employees.)